Evoke: Far South Tasmania distilled

-During the 80’s and 90’s Marty became an active environmental campaigner to save the remaining native forests of this island.
+During the 80’s and 90’s Marti was a active environmental campaigner working to save the remaining native forests of this island.
 The introduction of industrial scale clear-felling in the 1960’s had devastated much of his beloved island home’s native forests forever.

-In 1991 Marty decided to take the campaign to the marketplace in Japan.
+In 1991 Marti decided to take the campaign to the marketplace of Japan.
 His decision to go to Japan that year was instrumental in creating ripples in Japanese society which ultimately ended the Japanese reliance on Tasmanian woodchips for paper production and had the temporary effect of reducing the rate at which the local native forest was being cleared.

 Ten years ago he decided to join the growing number of want-to-be distillers and teach himself how to produce an alcoholic beverage which captured the essence of the inspiring country around him and the ‘Evoke’ brand was born.